algorandfoundation/specs/dev/ledger.md

 plus the [`GlobalStateSchema`Minimum Balance contribution][App Minimum Balance Changes].

-Each application opted in to increases the minimum balance requirements of the opting-in account by 100,000 microalgos plus the [`LocalStateSchema` Minimum Balance contribution][App Minimum Balance Changes].
+Each application opted in to increases the minimum balance requirements of the opting-in account by 100,000 microAlgos plus the [`LocalStateSchema` Minimum Balance contribution][App Minimum Balance Changes].